PolynomialMomentOptimization/PolynomialMomentOptimization.github.io/index.md

 ## What is Polynomial and Moment Optimization ?

 Polynomial and Moment optimization is about finding global optima of optimization problems described by polynomial objective functions and polynomial constraints.
-These refer to primal programs directly expressed with polynomials and dual models on moments.
+These refer to primal programs directly expressed with polynomials and dual models expressed as moment optimization programs.

 ## What is presented here ?